Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 | game_id        | text      | A unique identifier for an existing game         |
 | download_count | Integer   | The number of times a user has downloaded a specific game |

+<br>**- Note that you are allowed to change the structure and number of tables, but you are required to store all the mentioned attributes.**

 Regardless of how you implement the database, it must be able to answer questions such as:
 - How many accounts have been created?